putyourlightson/craft-entry-count/README.md

 ## Requirements

-This plugin requires [Craft CMS](https://craftcms.com/) 3.0.0 or later, or 4.0.0 or later.
+This plugin requires [Craft CMS](https://craftcms.com/) 3.0.0 or later, or 4.0.0 or later, or 5.0.0 or later.

 ## Installation

-To install the plugin, search for "Entry Count" in the Craft Plugin Store, or install manually using composer.
+To install the plugin, search for “Entry Count” in the Craft Plugin Store, or install manually using composer.

 ```shell
 composer require putyourlightson/craft-entry-count